Do You Need Permits to Remodel a Bathroom?

 When do you need permits to remodel a bathroom?

-It’s easy to understand why bathroom remodels are one of the most popular home renovation projects.
+It’s easy to understand why homeowners choose to remodel their bathrooms making it one of the most popular home renovation projects.
 We demand a lot from our bathrooms!
 In turn, upgrading to space-efficient tubs, tub-to-shower conversions, faucets, and toilets make daily life better.
 Building codes, however, dictate how far you can go with changes before requiring a permit.
 Here, we answer a common question on homeowners’ minds: Do you need permits to remodel a bathroom?

 The short answer is, to start the process of upgrading your bathroom, you usually need permits.
 When you make changes to plumbing, electrical, or structural components of your home, you need a permit from the Department of Buildings.
 However, small aesthetic changes, like painting rooms, repairing plaster, or refinishing floors do not require a permit.